 At its current level of cash flow coverage, NBR has room for improvement to better cushion for events which may require debt repayment.
 Though, the company exhibits an ability to meet its near term obligations should an adverse event occur.
 I admit this is a fairly basic analysis for NBR’s financial health.
 Other important fundamentals need to be considered alongside.
 I suggest you continue to research Nabors Industries to get a better picture of the stock by looking at:

 - Future Outlook: What are well-informed industry analysts predicting for NBR’s future growth?
 Take a look at our free research report of analyst consensus for NBR’s outlook.

 - Valuation: What is NBR worth today?
-Has the future growth potential already been factored into the price?
+Is the stock undervalued, even when its growth outlook is factored into its intrinsic value?
 The intrinsic value infographic in our free research report helps visualize whether NBR is currently mispriced by the market.

 - Other High-Performing Stocks: Are there other stocks that provide better prospects with proven track records?
 Explore our free list of these great stocks here.